AnadeLuna/Proyect-Api/README.md

 The objetive of this proyect is to demonstrate all i learned about [MongoDatabase](https://www.mongodb.com/es) and [Flask](https://flask.palletsprojects.com/en/1.1.x/).

 This project is focused on creating your own API.
 It´s will be able to receive information, store it, or serve it when needed.
+For Bonus we can do NLTK (sentiment analysis).

 In this project, I have practiced: